dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - Value Functions

 Almost all reinforcement learning algorithms involve estimating value functions.
 Value functions determine how good is it to be in a particular state (state-value function) or how good is to take a particular action in given state (action-value function).
-The state-value and action-value are related by the following equation,
+The state-value function and action-value function are related by the following equation,

 $$
 \begin{aligned}